Serving Illinois and Nationwide

 Libertyville, IL 60048

-Of the complaints leveraged against this facility is a poor history of blood clot treatment.
-Only 80% of patients undergoing surgical procedures received medications and treatments needed to prevent the development of a blood clot and only 83% of patients suffering from blood clots were discharged with medications designed to treat their clots or instructions on how to safety use them.
+Of the complaints leveraged against this facility include a disastrous history of blood clot treatment.
+Only 80% of patients undergoing surgical procedures received medications and treatments needed to prevent the development of a blood clot.
+Approximately 83% of patients suffering from blood clots were discharged with medications designed to treat their clots or instructions on how to use them safely.

 Overall, 74% of the patients surveyed said that they would highly recommend this facility to their family and friends.
 80% of patients felt that their rooms were kept clean, which is statistically higher than the state average, but leaves room for improvement.Northwestern Medicine Lake Forest Hospital